ShawnMa16/iOS_ARkit2_Multiusers/README.md

 ## Contributing

-Please [EMAIL ME](emailme.mx@gmail.com) for details on our code of conduct, and the process for submitting pull requests.
+Please [emailme](mailto:emailme.mx@gmail.com) for details on our code of conduct, and the process for submitting pull requests.

 ## Versioning